jeremyf/mappy/README.md

 Or I want to create a DOI for my Article.

 In essence, Mappy provides a configurable seam in an application.

-## Installation

-Add this line to your application's Gemfile:

-    gem 'mappy'

-And then execute:

-    $ bundle

-Or install it yourself as:

-    $ gem install mappy